To the question, “What gives you the right or privilege

 Confronted with a world that is falling apart in the ways noted above, we are challenged to allow the current crises to bring out the best that is in us, rather than the worst.
 In this quest we are inspired by a wide range of thinkers and ecologists, including such varied guiding lights as Mahatma Gandhi, Julia Butterfly Hill, the Rev. Dr. Martin Luther King, Jr., Vandana Shiva, Joanna Macy, David Suzuki, Clare Dakin, Albert Schweitzer and Rachel Carson, to name only a few.

 The Chambered Nautilus as a model for eco-education and eco-activism.
-Traditional universities succeed admirably in some ways but fail in others.
+Traditional schools and colleges succeed admirably in some ways but fail in others.
 From all the people who could possibly attend, they produce a certain percentage of highly trained individuals.
 They do this in part by shutting out or failing all the people who need more mentoring than current systems can provide, or who learn at a slower pace, or in different ways, than current systems can accommodate.
 Proponents of a society based on competition might argue that the current system produces excellence.
 In order to have a fair meritocracy, there must be exams that some people pass and others fail.
 But the current system, along with perpetuating patterns of social inequality, shuts out far too many people to be a good model for the Great Turning, for the world-wide ecological mobilization to save the forests, the oceans, the climate, the bees, the frogs and the humans.
 That mobilization needs pretty much everyone, not just a highly talented few.

 The educational challenge of the Great Turning is therefore how to encourage every person to take their own next steps toward being a kinder, wiser and more skillful nurturer and protector of the Web of Life, starting from wherever they are and reaching out in widening circles.
 The development of the Internet, and of Internet-based educational software, make this encouragement possible in new ways.